majek/idea/site/2012-06-05-SSL-fingerprinting-for-p0f/main.md

 ------------------

-In [my previous blog post](/2012-06-16-dissecting-ssl-handshake/) I've described structure of SSL 3 / TLS `ClientHello` packet.
+In [my previous blog post](/2012-06-16-dissecting-ssl-handshake/) I've described structure of SSL/TLS `ClientHello` packet.

-Importantly, itt contains a list of supported ciphers and extensions.
+Importantly, it contains a list of supported ciphers and extensions.

 Unsurpisingly, those lists differ between clients and often it is possible to identify an SSL client by looking at them.
 In other words
-- it is possible to distingish Firefox, Chrome, Opera and IE apart by just looking at raw SSL / HTTPS traffic.
+- it is possible to distingish Firefox, Chrome, Opera and IE apart by just looking at raw HTTPS traffic.

 This topic was already researched in the past, most notably by [Ivan Ristić][ir] in June 2009.
 Ivan published
-[a lot of interesting data](http://blog.ivanristic.com/2009/07/examples-of-the-information-collected-from-ssl-handshakes.html), but seem to focus on SSL cipher list, ignoring the ordering of ciphers and other potential sources of data.
+[a lot of interesting data](http://blog.ivanristic.com/2009/07/examples-of-the-information-collected-from-ssl-handshakes.html), but seem to focus on SSL cipher list, ignoring the ordering of ciphers and other potential sources of data, like SSL extensions.

  [ir]: http://blog.ivanristic.com/2009/06/http-client-fingerprinting-using-ssl-handshake-analysis.html